 Diagnostic Process: There are no blood tests for spasticity.
 X-rays or other types of imaging may help look for broken bones or blood clots in your arms or legs that can make spasticity worse.
 A test called EMG (electromyography) can show if the problem is in the nerves or the muscles.

 Rehab Management: Many people may be involved in treating your spasticity.
 Physical and occupational therapy (PT and OT) can teach you how to stretch your muscles which can relieve stiffness from spasticity and keep the muscles as flexible as possible.
 They may also use treatments such as braces, splints, heat, ice, ultrasound or electrical stimulation to help with spasticity.
 Speech therapy may be used for problems with speech or swallowing that may happen because of muscle tightness.
 A physical medicine and rehabilitation (PM&R) physician can help coordinate the treatment of your spasticity.
 For more generalized spasticity they may prescribe oral medications, such as baclofen, tizanidine or dantrolene.
 For spasticity primarily affecting one or two limbs, the PM&R physicians may perform botulinum toxin or phenol injections.
+For generalized spasticity that has not responded to oral medications or if there are side effects to oral meds, intrathecal baclofen pumps offer an excellent treatment option.

 Other Resources for Patients and Families: Family members can help patients with stretching and other exercises to increase flexibility.
 If patients need help moving about or getting up and down, family members can learn the best ways to help.